kirangeofran/tp/docs/UserGuide.md

 Format: `add NAME_OF_BOOK (optional)/quantity NUMBER_OF_COPIES`

 * If the /quantity argument is not inputted, the default number of copies is 1
-* A maximum of 1000 copies of the books can be registed in total in the library.
+* A maximum of 1000 copies of the books can be registered in total in the library.
 * To add more copies of a book that already exists, simply type in the name of the book you wish to add, and type in the command per normal.
+* The book titles are case sensitive.
+* For book titles, you cannot input books containing special characters (sspecifically, / # $ @ | ? !) or titles that are only
+  numbers (eg. 7, 193, etc).

 Example of usage: